-The luxury of being able to swim in your salt water pool during the day and in the cooler evenings with a constant warm and inviting water temperature.
-There's nothing worse than getting into a cold pool when the weather isn't the best.
-In most cases pool owners extend their swimming season by up to two or three months just by adding a pool heater.
+Inground pool heaters provide the luxury of being able to swim during the day, evening and into the cooler months of the year with constant warm and inviting temperatures.
+There is nothing more disappointing than jumping into a cold pool especially when the weather isn't the best.
+A pool heater can help and can even extend your pool season by as much as a few months.

-A natural gas pool heater is the most popular method of heating swimming pools and spas because of their versatility and affordability.
-A gas heater is fueled by either natural gas or propane delivered through an existing gas line or propane canister tank.
+A gas pool heater is the most popular method of heating pools and spas in cooler climates because of their versatility and affordability.
+A gas heater is fueled by either natural gas or propane delivered through an existing natural gas line or propane canister tank.

 A solar powered pool heater uses energy from the sun to keep your pool warm and comfortable throughout the pool season.
-They are an affordable way to extend your swimming season in cooler climates and allow year round enjoyment in warmer climates.
+They are an affordable way to extend your swimming season in suitable climates and bring free heating to some pools all year long.

 SWPS Home Page